View Raymond Zarrella's Obituary on projo.com and share memories

 Raymond was the brother of Catherine Ferri, the late Adeline Riccio, Vincent Zarrella, Mary Mastrangelo, Joseph and Thomas Zarrella.

-Raymond proudly served his country during the Korean War in United States Army from 1951-1953.
+Raymond proudly served his country during the Korean War in the United States Army from 1951-1953.

 Mr. Zarrella was the proprietor of Garden City Bowling Lanes for 32 years.
 Raymond was also the Co-owner and treasurer for Zarrella Plumbing and Heating Company.